nickchase/k0s/docs/dynamic-configuration.md

 # Dynamic configuration

 k0s comes with the option to enable dynamic configuration for cluster level components.
 This covers all the components other than etcd (or sqlite) and the Kubernetes api-server.
-This option enables k0s configuration directly via Kubernetes API as opposed to using a configuration file for all cluster configuration.
+This option enables k0s configuration directly via the Kubernetes API as opposed to using a configuration file for all cluster configuration.

 This feature has to be enabled for every controller in the cluster using the `--enable-dynamic-config` flag in `k0s controller` or `k0s install controller` commands.
 Having both types of controllers in the same cluster will cause a conflict.